edgsel/aml/README.md

 * `docker-compose up -d postgresdb`

 ## 3. To run the project with Gradle for `MacOS/Linux`:
-Build the project (NB!
-Make sure that env variables are set and exported and DB is up and running as liquibase migrations are run on ./gradlew build):
+Build the project
+(NB!
+Make sure that env variables are set and exported and DB is up and running as liquibase migrations are run on ./gradlew build, cold start takes up to 3min [CSV file import is about 17k+ rows]):
 * `./gradlew clean build`

 Run tests: